-Some of the South's best chefs are coming together for an exciting new project: Brown in the South.
-This collaborative dinner series features acclaimed chefs of Indian descent (Vishwesh Bhatt, Maneet Chauhan, Asha Gomez, Cheetie Kumar, and Meherwan Irani) all who have made the American South their home. .
+Some of the South's best chefs have come together for an exciting new project: Brown in the South.
+This collaborative dinner series features acclaimed chefs of Indian descent, Vishwesh Bhatt, Maneet Chauhan, Asha Gomez, Cheetie Kumar, and Meherwan Irani, all who have made the American South their home.

-The very first installment of the "Brown in the South" Supper Series, Desi Diner, was held at Chai Pani Decatur on January 14th, 2018.
+The very first installment of the "Brown in the South" Supper Series, Desi Diner, was held at Chai Pani Decatur in January, 2018.
 Check out our snaps from the night here.
 The second dinner, An Indian Supper, was held at Chauhan Ale & Masala House in Nashville on August 13th and also featured special guest chefs Farhan Momin and Samantha Fore.
 Check out those pics here.
 To see photos from our last few events, check out our instagram page.

 To stay up to date on future Brown in the South events, click here to sign up for our newsletter.